Johannes Janssen: Life

 He became a member of the Prussian House of Deputies in 1875, joined the Centre party, and spent much time in Berlin.
-In 1880 was made domestic prelate to the pope and apostolic pronotary.
+In 1880 he was made a domestic prelate to the pope and apostolic pronotary.
 He died at Frankfurt.
 Janssen was a stout champion of the Ultramontane party in the Roman Catholic Church.
 Janssen died in Frankfurt on Christmas Eve 1891.
 Wilhelm II, German Emperor sent a wreath for the coffin.
 An asylum for the poor and abandoned children of Frankfort, erected in 1894 in the town of Oberursel, owed its existence largely to his efforts.

 Works

 His first work was a Latin biography of Abbot Wibald, which appeared in a revised form in German (1854).
 In 1856 he published a volume of historical documents relating to the Diocese of Munster, Die Geschichtsquellen des Bisthums Münster, 3 vols.
 In the essay "Zur Genesis der ersten Theilung Polens" (1865) he explained the circumstances under which the former Kingdom of Poland was robbed of part of its dominions by neighbouring countries.

 He wrote a biography in three volumes in 1868 of Johann Friedrich Böhmer, a man whom he considered as his teacher and guide.
 In 1876-77 appeared a two volume biography of the writer and poet Count Friedrich Leopold zu Stolberg.

 His great work is his Geschichte des deutschen Volkes seit dem Ausgang des Mittelalters (8 vols., Freiburg, 1878–1894), first suggested by Böhmer in 1853.
 He argues against Luther, Zwingli and the other Protestant reformers, and claimed that Protestantism was responsible for the general unrest in Germany during the 16th and 17th centuries.
 The author's conclusions led to some controversy, and Janssen wrote An meine Kritiker (Freiburg, 1882) and Ein zweites Wort an meine Kritiker (Freiburg, 1883) in reply to the Janssens Geschichte des deutschen Volkes (Munich, 1883) of Max Lenz, and other criticisms.
 A French historian quoted in the Revue des Deux Mondes said, "To get impatient with Janssen is easy: to prove that he is wrong, just the reverse."

 The Geschichte, which has passed through numerous editions, has been continued and improved by Ludwig Pastor, and the greater part of it has been translated into English by M. A. Mitchell and A. M. Christie (London, 1896, fol.).
 Of his other works perhaps the most important are: the editing of Frankfurts Reichskorrespondenz, 1376–1519 (Freiburg, 1863–1872); and of the Leben, Briefe und kleinere Schriften of his friend JF Böhmer (Leipzig, 1868); a monograph, Schiller als Historiker (Freiburg, 1863); and Zeit- und Lebensbilder (Freiburg, 1875).